byaldira/dozzmai-mal-api/README.md

 A basic (experimental) mal api for .net.
 It is planned to have methods and classes for user authentication, anime/manga queries and user anime/manga list management.

 # IMPORTANT NOTICE!!
-The project will be removed and recreated as a Portable Class Library for UWP (Universal Windows Platform).
+Project files has been removed temoprarily.
+* Files will be reuploaded, but instead of removing the main project, portable class library will be added as a parallel project to the repo

 ## Intended Functions
 * Querying anime and manga data from myanimelist for any application type that could be developed using .NET framework